dalathegreat/Battery-Emulator-Wiki/docs/setup/hardware/insulation_monitoring.md

 If the battery or inverter detects an insulation failure and decides to open the contactors under load, this is bad as it will damage contactors.

 ### Contactor opening issues
 Telltale signs of an issue might be that the battery runs fine for a few seconds/minutes, but then instantly opens contactors.
 This has been noticed on many EV platforms, for instance the Stellantis ECMP is notorious for opening contactors if battery detects leakage.
+If your integration supports DTC Reading/Clearing, you will most likely find a "P0AA6" Isolation DTC or similar

 To get around this issue, users have experimented with disabling the insulation monitoring on the battery side, either via software mod or hardware mod.